tony25281828/TW_stocks_stastistic/README.md

 # TW_stocks_stastistic v.1.0

+## Information
-TW_stocks_stastistic is a python program that allows you to search Taiwan stocks.
+TW_stocks_stastistic is a python program that allows you to search Taiwan stocks, plot and save to excel.

+## How to use?
-stocks_main.py includes functions:
+Run "python3 stocks_main.py". stocks_main.py includes functions:
 * Search company codes or company name
 * Save stocks data into csv file
 * Search data for a given company code on a specific date